awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

    + `gtid_mode` – `ON` or `ON_PERMISSIVE`
    + `enforce_gtid_consistency` – `ON`

-   For more information about setting configuration parameters using parameter groups, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.
+   For more information about setting configuration parameters using parameter groups, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

 1. If you changed the parameter group of the DB instance, reboot the DB instance\.
 For more information on how to do so, see [Rebooting a DB instance](USER_RebootInstance.md)\.